parsiad/parsiad.github.io/_posts/2015-03-01-pricing_american_binary_options.md

   - /blog/2015/pricing-american-binary-options/
 title: Closed-form expressions for perpetual and finite-maturity American binary options
 ---
+**Abstract.** In this article, we derive an analytic formula for the value of American binary (a.k.a. digital) put and call options under [Black-Scholes model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) of option pricing.
+This model includes the assumption that the underlying asset follows a [geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion).
+The availability of an analytic formula gives practitioners easy access to options pricing [Greeks](https://en.wikipedia.org/wiki/en:Greeks_(finance)) for [hedging](https://en.wikipedia.org/wiki/Delta_neutral) and sensitivity analyses.
-In this article, we derive the price of an American binary (a.k.a. digital) call and put options assuming that the underlying asset follows geometric Brownian motion.
-We handle the case in which a finite expiry time is specified for the option.
-We obtain results for the corresponding perpetual (i.e., no expiry) options by taking limits.
+We handle the general case in which a finite expiry time ($T < \infty$) is specified for the option, obtaining formulas for the perpetual ($T = \infty$) case by taking limits.
+Our approach is as follows: we first show that the option value is identical to the [Laplace transform](https://en.wikipedia.org/wiki/Laplace_transform) of $f \cdot \chi_{[0, T]}$ evaluated at the risk free rate of return where $f$ is the density of the first time an arithmetic Brownian motion hits a particular level.
+We then derive an expression for the Laplace transform using ordinary calculus.
+The expression for the Laplace transform may be of independent interest.
+We verify the correctness of the expression using both symbolic algebra and numerical PDEs.

-**Updated August 10, 2024.**
+*Updated August 10, 2024.*
 A previous version of this article defined the symbol $a$ (see below) erroneously.
 Namely, it was defined as the negation of the quantity that now appears in the corrected article.
 Thanks to Grant Garrison for catching this error.